Metabolic Matrix . Info

 Metabolic health is the key to long-term nutritional and economic security.
 For this reason, the “metabolic reset” dialogue provides rich opportunities for cross-sector collaboration and alignment where food meets health.

-A number of metabolical actors are involved with this model, and the intention is encourage the investigation, development, scaling, and replication of the model as widely as possible.
-A methods paper detailing the development of the model is currently being written, and will be published in a peer-reviewed journal in 2022.
+A number of metabolical actors are involved with this model, and the intention is to encourage the investigation, development, scaling, and replication of the model as widely as possible.

 How the new future of nutrition puts holistic health first